scdev0/coderbyte/README.md

 These are my solutions to https://coderbyte.com/ challenges.
+Challenge descriptions (taken verbatim from coderbyte) are added to each file.